see all jobs

-Participants were assessed again eight weeks after the trial ended and the difference in lean mass between the apitegromab group and the placebo group remained significant.
-However, there were no notable differences in cardiometabolic parameters or physical function.
+Participants were assessed again eight weeks after the trial ended and the difference in lean body mass between the apitegromab and placebo groups remained significant.
+However, there were still no notable differences in cardiometabolic measures or physical function.

-Published in Nature Medicine, the proof-of-concept study was called Apitegromab for lean mass preservation during tirzepatide-induced weight loss: a randomized, double-blind, placebo-controlled phase 2 trial and was a multi-centre trial which took place a number of specialised clinical research institutions.
+Published in Nature Medicine, the proof-of-concept study – Apitegromab for lean mass preservation during tirzepatide-induced weight loss: a randomized, double-blind, placebo-controlled phase 2 trial – was carried out across a number of specialised clinical research centres.

 More News